Gait Plates for Kids – Improve Your Child’s Foot Posture and Walking Gait

 Gait plates are particularly effective for addressing in-toeing.
 By repositioning the foot, gait plates can help the child develop a more typical walking pattern, reducing the risk of related issues such as tripping or discomfort.

+These gait plate orthotics provide an affordable alternative to custom orthoses and encourage the feet to turn outward and straighten.
 It’s important to note that results can vary depending on factors such as the severity of the in-toeing and the child’s overall health and development.

 What Gait Plate Size Should You Order?